 - 3 The significance of Agile on Construction Projects

 - 4 Agile Strategy in Construction | Pitfalls

 Here are some basics of Agile Project Management that need to be clarified before dig-in further;

-- A base of Agile: Project is always broken down into chunks that is usable and add value.
+- A base of Agile: Project is always broken down into chunks that are usable and add value.
 Be careful it’s not like WBS where you can not hand over that part to the customer.

 - Product Approval: Customer is much involved when implementing this strategy and is aligned throughout the production phase.
 Hence, final acceptance is very easy when it comes to Agile.

-- Client Involvement: As Customer is there to buy-in, hence clarity is for an end product.
+- Client Involvement: As the Customer is there to buy-in, hence clarity is for an end product.
 This definitely adds more value in the form of reduced workload and a product which is more analogous to their specifications overall.

 - Continuous Feedback: Continuous improvement as Agile is very adaptive in a term that will surely increase the overall productivity of the team.

 - Team Building Approach: Great way of team development as an individual is not under stress for a long time as the client approves or suggests any improvement on time.

 - Fast Project Deployment: Consistent reviews and planning allows this strategy to speed-up productivity and minimizes the number of revisions.
 The Agile project management strategy always results in a shorter deployment timescale, fewer errors, fewer revisions, and higher customer satisfaction.